Studying appetite accurately is fairly difficult to do, so there’s not a lot of research about it.

 Many people think about eating when they are bored, which drives their appetites.
 If your mind is elsewhere now that your vegan, it can affect appetite.
 Try getting support, or even try meditating to be more mindful.

-It Could Be Completely Unrelated to Being Vegan
+Lack of Appetite Might Be Unrelated to Being Vegan

 After you go vegan, it’s easy to question if any little thing is caused by being vegan.